davidimoore/ruby-on-rails-interview/README.md

 ## Ruby on Rails Technical Interview

-The objective of this take home interview project is to develop a Twitter like application.
+The objective of this interview project is to develop a Twitter like application.
 Feel free to use any libraries, tools, or techniques that you normally would to build a rails application.
 We want to see how you work in your own environment.